Deformations of hyperbolic convex polyhedra and 3-cone-manifolds

 In this coordinate system, the points of the set $\{\rho=0\}$ are singular and share the same local expression of the metric.
 Their union is called a singular edge and the quantity $\alpha$ is called the cone angle (or dihedral angle) of this singular edge.
 The union of the singular edges forms an open, dense, $1$-dimensional subset of the singular locus.
 The remaining singular points are isolated and are called singular vertices; topologically, the singular locus is a graph, geodesically embedded in the cone-manifold.

-As mentioned in the introduction, the following construction is central to this article.
-Given a hyperbolic polyhedron $\mathcal{P}$ (without ``removable edges'', i.e. edges with dihedral angles equal to $\pi$), we can construct its double by gluing together $\mathcal{P}$ and its mirror image along matching faces.
-This double is precisely a hyperbolic $3$-cone-manifold; its singular locus corresponds to the edges and vertices of $\mathcal{P}$, and its cone angles are exactly twice the dihedral angles of $\mathcal{P}$.
-It is this construction that allows to translate statements relative to cone-manifolds into statements relative to polyhedra.
-Note that if $\mathcal{P}$ is convex, then its dihedral angles are smaller than $\pi$, thus the cone angles of its double are smaller than $2\pi$.
+Given a hyperbolic polyhedron $\mathcal{P}$ (without ``removable edges'', i.e.~edges with dihedral angles equal to $\pi$), we can construct its double by gluing together $\mathcal{P}$ and its mirror image along matching faces.
+This double is precisely a hyperbolic cone-$3$-manifold, whose singular locus corresponds to the edges and vertices of $\mathcal{P}$, and whose cone angles are exactly twice the dihedral angles of $\mathcal{P}$.
+As mentioned in the introduction, this construction allows to translate statements relative to cone-manifolds into statements relative to polyhedra; note that if $\mathcal{P}$ is convex, then its dihedral angles are smaller than $\pi$, thus the cone angles of its double are smaller than $2\pi$.